veetaw/license-helper/README.md

 - [ ] pure command line arguments
 - [ ] better error handling
 - [ ] help to chose the correct license
+- [ ] maybe automatically add and commit to git